Yeong-Yu-Seong/Dynamic-Duo-IP-Y1.2/README.md

 Seamless Checkout – A simple step-by-step purchase process.

-Personalized Account Section – Users can track orders, manage rewards, and view recommendations.

-Time-Limited Shopping Battles – A gamified experience where users compete in real-time shopping battles to win exclusive deals.

 ### Features Left to Implement

 AI-Powered Recommendations – Suggests products based on user preferences.

 Augmented Reality (AR) Try-On – Allows users to virtually try on jewelry before purchasing.

 Leaderboard System for Shopping Battles – Tracks top players and rewards consistent winners.

+Cart System - Allow users to add items they want to purchase.

+Purchases System - Allows users to see their purchase history and status of the items.

+Time-limited battles - A gamification system to allow users to get vouchers and benefits.

 ## Technologies Used

+[Square photo](https://squareanimage.com/#google_vignette) - Used to make rectangular images into a square.

+[removebg](https://www.remove.bg/upload) - Used to remove background of images.

-Figma – Used to create wireframes and mockups.
+[Figma](https://www.figma.com) – Used to create wireframes and mockups.

-Substance Painter – Used for creating textures in the logo design.

-JQuery – Simplifies DOM manipulation.

-Pinterest – Used to source aesthetic inspiration for the product display images.
+[Pinterest](https://www.pinterest.com/) – Used to source aesthetic inspiration for the product display images.

+[Stackoverflow](https://stackoverflow.com/questions) - Used to get javascript codes

+[W3Schools](https://www.w3schools.com/) - Used to get reference for css

+[Chaptgpt](https://www.chatgpt.com) - Used to get API codes

 ## Assistive AI

-Logo Design: ChatGPT provided recommendations for logo improvements and color refinements.

 Wireframe Adjustments: ChatGPT assisted in refining the structure of the user interface based on best practices.

 Typography Selection: AI tools helped in choosing font pairings for optimal readability and aesthetics.

-Shopping Battle Mechanics: ChatGPT suggested engagement techniques and reward loops based on player types.

 ## Testing